 The link to give is: https://givingday.ufl.edu/campaigns/mccarty-woods-and-campus-natural-areas-fund#/

-January 30, 2022 A quick note to say thanks again for a great turnout on such a cold day.
+January 30, 2022 Thanks again for a great turnout on such a cold day.
 GREAT TO SEE SO MANY NEW FACES!

 Great progress!
 Narrow east-west side trails put in by hand.
-More invasive trees found on the west side (Camphor, Citrus, privet) and removed.
-And a great cats claw competition for the largest tuber – fantastic!
-Some nice discoveries as we remove the cats claw jungle- several more hophornbeams, small hickories and ash trees.
+More invasive trees found on the west side (Camphor, Citrus, privet) were removed.
+Plus, we held a great Cats Claw competition for the largest tuber – fantastic!
+Some nice discoveries as we remove the Cats Claw jungle- several more hophornbeams, small hickories and ash trees.
 A sideroxylon was located – so two remain in the woods!

 Our next effort will be February 12– so please mark that on your schedules.
-Stay tuned for details!
-We plan to put native trees in those areas cleared of cats claw today.
+We plan to put native trees in those areas cleared of Cats Claw today.

-Two things set up by some of our wonderful volunteers.
+Two links have been set up by some of our wonderful volunteers.

-December 12, 2021 McCarty Clean up.
-Thanks for the turnout.
-What a great effort from the group today.
-Another huge pile of invasive trees removed from the west side.
+Another huge pile of invasive trees was removed from the west side.
 These are about the last of the larger invasive trees in the woods—what progress!!!
-A huge area was cleared of Tradescantia and ardisia.
-We also cut and treated dozens of cats claw vines!
+A huge area was cleared of Tradescantia and Ardisia.
+We also cut and treated dozens of Cats Claw vines!

 During the cleanup today we also saw some encouraging signs – some young ash and sweet gum trees as well as 4 or 5 Ostrya (hop hornbeam).
-There are 4 or 5 large ash trees in McCarty – the one in the photo attached might be the largest on campus.
+There are 4 or 5 large ash trees in McCarty – the one in the photo might be the largest on campus.

 As background, we met with the LVL committee to request permission to begin reintroduction of native plants to McCarty woods.
-They will grant permission if we can get enough names on the attached letter (link) to show that we have a lot of volunteers willing to help water these new plants for a few critical months early next year.
-It should not be a big-time commitment-especially if we get a lot of folks to sign on in support.
+They will grant permission if we can get enough people to show that we have a lot of volunteers willing to help water these new plants for a few critical months early next year.
 And if it rains that makes it even easier!

 October 17, 2021 Thanks again for the great turn-out.
 October was a huge success, our biggest group to date!

-Our focus will be removing more invasive plants—we are now moving more into the west side in addition to our initial focus on the east side of the woods given our success so far; we have made great progress so let’s keep it up!
+Our focus will continue to be removing more invasive plants.
+Given our success so far, we are now moving more into the west side in addition to our initial focus on the east side of the Woods.
+We have made great progress so let’s keep it up!